sarahcec/ipsie/FAL2-requirements.md

 - This process MAY be facilitated by some level of automated tooling, whereby the manual configuration points the systems in question to a trusted source of information that can be updated over time.
 - If such automation is used, the trust agreement SHALL enumerate the allowable terms of the cryptographic key distribution and assignment, including allowable cache lifetimes.
+- **OIDC SL1:** Supported by Sections 3.1 and 3.3

 **Section 4.4.2 Dynamic Registration**
 - At FAL1 and FAL2, the cryptographic keys and identifiers of the RP can be exchanged in a dynamic process, whereby the RP software presents its configuration to the IdP (either directly or through a trusted third party) and receives the identifier to use with that IdP.
 This process is specific to the federation protocol in use but requires machine-readable configuration data to be made available over the network.
 All transmission of configuration information SHALL be made over a secure protected channel to endpoints associated with the IdP’s identifier by the trust agreement.
 - IdPs SHOULD consider the risks of information leakage to multiple RP instances and take appropriate countermeasures, such as issuing PPIs to dynamically registered RPs as discussed in Sec.
 3.3.1.
 - Dynamic registration SHOULD be augmented by attestations about the RP software and device, as discussed in Sec.
 3.5.3.
+- **OIDC SL1:** Clients must be pre-registered in IPSIE.
+Does not violate this guideline.

 **Section 4.5 Subscriber Authentication at the IdP**
 - The IdP SHALL require the subscriber to have an authenticated session before any of the following events:
   - Approval of attribute release
   - Creation and issuance of an assertion
   - Establishment of a subscriber-driven trust agreement.
+- **OIDC SL1:** Meets this clause by requiring an AT to retrieve identity claims.

 **Section 4.6 Authentication and Attribute Disclosure**
 - The decision of whether a federation transaction proceeds SHALL be determined by the authorized party stipulated by the trust agreement.
 The decision can be calculated in a variety of ways, including: